Best museums in Porto

 Military Museum of Porto

-However, what really impressed me was the weapons’ pavilion, with a section dedicated to the presence of Portugal in the First World War and another one dedicated to the colonial wars fought in Angola, Mozambique and Guinea.
+But what really impressed me was the weapons’ pavilion, with a section dedicated to Portugal’s role in the First World War and another one dedicated to the colonial wars fought in Africa.

 Tram Museum of Porto